idleberg/sveltekit-wphp/README.md

 ### Routes

-This template only has routes configured for the WordPress login page: `wp-admin` and `wp-login.php`.
-The default route will produce a 404.
+This template only has routes for the WordPress login page configured: `wp-admin` and `wp-login.php`, the former will be used as the default route for both, development server and preview.

 ## License